OverkillGuy/jibyconf/README.md

 To rebuild the machine from the ground up, burning it down and reproducing it from basebox:

-	# WARNING: This destroys your copy of the machine, starting over from scratch!
+	# WARNING: This destroys your copy of the machines, starting over from scratch!
 	vagrant destroy -f && vagrant up
 	# conveniently aliased to
 	make test-vagrant